iip-ecosphere/platform/platform/tools/Install/README.md

   * Run `cli` (sh or bat) on the "server" machine to view resources, start/stop container or start/stop services.

 Besides the Maven build specifications for the platform dependencies, the test broker and the IIP-Ecosphere platform components, this Installation bundle also contains build information for two containers, namely an application container including the service manager and a simple application as well as a standalone container including the ECS runtime.
 Both containers can be build upon the artifacts provided through this installation package.

+This package contains also programs to optimize specific deployments, e.g., to reduce the overlap between JAR folders.